SUSE-Enceladus/keg/doc/source/data_modules.rst

 different image versions while still sharing most of the image definition between those versions.

-For this purpose, the `keg` supports the `include-paths` directive in the image definition.
+For this purpose, `keg` supports the `include-paths` directive in the image definition.
 Include paths are paths that get appended to any source path and those get scanned for input files as well.
 See the following image definition as an example: